ErikOstrowski/Automated-Framework-for-Semantic-Segmentation-Using-Image-Labels-Based-On-Object-Perimeters/README.md

-# Perimeter based Semantic Segmentation Using Image Labels Framework
+# SILOP: An Automated Framework for Semantic Segmentation Using Image Labels Based on Object Perimeters